 During a demonstration the Britain First group were surrounded by hostile protestors who threw things and behaved in a threatening manner.
 This situation looks extremely menacing for the Britain First members.
 The police have not as far as I know ever arrested anyone in connection with this incident.

-At a similar incident there was clearly an assault with video evidence:
+At a similar incident there was clearly an assault with video evidence, from the Independent:

 Note – don’t be taken in by the Independent’s headline, watch the video and decide for yourself who is being attacked violently.

 Perhaps the authorities believe that these anti-protests are useful in suppressing the Britain First group?
 If so they are sadly deluded, because failure to prosecute such incidents leads to a growing feeling of injustice among those who share the views of such a group.
 The law must be seen to be being applied fairly and consistently to all.
 Failure to prosecute those who attack them also gives the oxygen of publicity to the group.
 If you oppose the group, then you should ask the police to prosecute those who attack them in order to starve the group of this oxygen of publicity.

 The authorities also seem to be interfering with the Britain First group’s right to peaceful protest: